toanpn/debt_bot/README.md

 - 📱 Set and display QR codes for payments
 - 🔄 Clear debts with other users
 - 👤 Set custom display names
-- 🤖 Natural language processing using AI (Gemini or Grok)
+- 🤖 Natural language processing using AI (Gemini, Grok, or DeepSeek)
 - 📦 Database backup and restoration
 - 💾 Multi-group support with data isolation
 - 🔄 Support for multiple AI models with easy switching